- In July 2016, Tropicfeel founders Lucas de Gispert and Alberto Espinos went on a 25-day trip through Thailand

 Easyship: So, tell us about your first crowdfunding campaign in 2018.

-Javier: The idea of this campaign was to launch a new product to the market and see if customers were ready to buy it.
+Javier: The idea of this campaign was to launch a new product on the market and see if customers were ready to buy it.
 The expectation of the first campaign was to sell between 7,000 and 10,000 pairs of shoes, but in the end, we reached 25,000 backers and sold more than 32,000 pairs of shoes.

 It was a huge success for us and we were very, very happy with the result.
 It was a huge milestone for the team as we worked for over a year and a half to develop prototypes and our MVP prior to launch.
 It was satisfying to see the results of all this work.